 The Early Dance Circle (EDC) is a UK charity that aims to promote the enjoyment, performance and study of historical dance in the UK and beyond.
-Formed in 1984 as an umbrella organisation, it counts individuals and groups, both amateur and professional, among its members.
-We believe that knowledge of earlier forms of dance helps enrich the cultural life of the UK, by accessing a heritage of international importance that belongs to us all, but has been until recently largely forgotten.
+We were formed in 1984 as an umbrella organisation to represent Britain’s historical dance community.
+We count individuals and groups, both amateur and professional, amongst our members.
+We are dancers, dance historians, enthusiasts, musicians and other specialists.
+Historical dance enriches the cultural life of the UK, it’s part of our shared heritage and is of international importance, it belongs to us all.